Space-Hellas-SA/Enterprise-Scale/docs/reference/wingtip/README.md

 ### From a platform perspective

-If you later want to add connectivity to your Enterprise-Scale architecture to support workloads requiring hybrid connectivity, you can:
+If you later want to add connectivity to your Space-Enterprise-Scale architecture to support workloads requiring hybrid connectivity, you can:

 1. Create a new child management group called 'Connectivity' in the Platform management group
 2. Move/create new subscription into the Connectivity management group